norton120/pirate_baby/content/posts/replatforming.md

 ### Why Do We Replatform - on the surface
 There are common themes that typically lead to the conclusion that a replatform is in order.
 You can expect to find many (or all) of these in a roadmap deck that is calling for replatforming investment:

-- legacy application is unreliable, slow, expensive, old
+* The legacy application is slow, unreliable, expensive, and old
-- fresh clean start
+* Our engineering team wants a fresh start to do things right
+* The legacy programming language or framework we are using is dated and hard to
 - language or framework has fallen out of style
 - limitations of the language or framework
 - performance